|

 Why does it take so long for me to get what I ordered?

 Most items are handmade after you order it.
 So it takes the time to make it and then the shipping time on top of that.
 Meanwhile, I'm the only one involved in filling orders and shipping items - so if I get sick or lose internet signal or have another problem ... your order may be delayed.
-I do my best to ship out your order as soon as possible but I'm only human.
+I do my best to ship out your order as soon as possible, but I'm only human.
 The calendar shows how busy I am at times and this can interfer with quickly filling your order as well.
 If you order a mortar and I'm out of state at a conference, it will have to wait until I'm back in town.
-The weather can be a factor as well - if it is pouring rain, snowing, or extremely cold that can delay in the making of items that I can only make outside ... like the groundstone or large percussion reduction items.
+The weather can be a factor as well - if it is pouring rain, snowing, or extremely cold that can delay in the making of items that I can only make outside ... for instance most of the stone and bone tool replicas.

 Please allow manufacturing time (not including shipping time):